riganti/dotvvm-docs/Pages/concepts/validation/overview.md

 Since this pattern is quite common in DotVVM applications, you can use [filters](~/pages/concepts/viewmodels/filters/overview) to transform business layer exceptions to model state errors globally.

+There are more overloads of the `AddModelError` method - commonly they accept the viewmodel object and a lambda expression specifying the path to the invalid property.

+There is also an overload which takes the string parameter - we recommend to avoid using this overload as it requires specifying the validation paths in DotVVM property path format - e. g. `/ChildObject/InvalidProperty`.
+The path must be absolute (from the root viewmodel of the page), or relative (starting from the specified object or lambda-expression property path).

 ## Disable validation

 You can also disable validation on a part of the page or on a specific control, by using `Validation.Enabled="false"`.
-You often need to do this e. g. for delete and cancel buttons where the values in the form don't need to be valid.
+You often need to do this for delete and cancel buttons where the values in the form don't need to be valid.

 Also, you might need this e.g. on the `Changed` event of `TextBox` when you need to pre-fill some values for the user, but the form may not be complete yet, and thus it is not valid at such time.